codepath/android_guides/Gestures-and-Touch-Events.md

 With that code in place, swipe gestures should be easily manageable.

+#### RecyclerView Swipe Detection

+If you intend to implement pull-to-refresh capabilities in your RecyclerView, you can leverage the built-in `SwipeRefreshLayout` as described [[here|Implementing-Pull-to-Refresh-Guide#recyclerview-with-swiperefreshlayout]].
+If you wish to handle your own swipe detection, you can use the new `OnFlingListener` as described in [[this section|Using-the-RecyclerView#swipe-detection]].

 #### ListView Swipe Detection

 If you are interested in having a ListView that recognizes swipe gestures for each item, consider using the popular third-party library [android-swipelistview](https://github.com/47deg/android-swipelistview) which is a ListView replacement that supports swipe-eable items.
 Once setup, you can configure a layout that will appear when the item is swiped.